“It’s a Vibe”: 2 Gents Get Out of a Taxi and Show Off Fire Dance Moves in Traffic, SA Entertained

 Facebook users were in stitches after seeing carefree guys who made the most of traffic moment

-Two guys got off a tai and showed off their well-coordinated dance choreography in heavy traffic.
+Two guys got off a taxi and showed off their well-coordinated dance choreography in heavy traffic.
 Image: Diana Murida Tshisikule

 Source: Facebook

-The duo's video was captured by a person in the car driving behind and shared by a lady under her Facebook handle Diana Murida Tshisikule, attracting many compliments from online users who shared they did not expect to see such creativity in heavy traffic.
+The duo's video was captured by a person driving behind the taxi and shared by a lady under her Facebook handle Diana Murida Tshisikule, attracting many compliments from online users who shared they did not expect to see such creativity in heavy traffic.

 Taxi traffic turns into a dance floor